xster/flutter-wiki/Upgrading-Flutter-projects-to-build-with-gradle.md

 flutter build ios
 ```

-Finally, once you are sure everything is working as intended, consider removing the `.old` folders.
+Finally, once you are sure everything is working as intended, consider removing the `.template` folders.

 ## Working with the project after upgrading